ADU Design Ideas: Making the Most of Every Square Foot

 Embrace Open Floor Plans

-One of my top ADU design ideas for making the most of your ADU space?
-Embrace an open floor plan.
-I’m talking about removing unnecessary walls to create a seamless flow between the living room, dining space, and kitchen.
+One of my top ADU design ideas for making the most of your space?
+Simply put, embrace an open floor plan.
+This means removing unnecessary walls to create a seamless flow between the living room, dining space, and kitchen.

 This design choice maximizes sightlines and promotes a sense of spaciousness – which is always a plus.
 This can be particularly effective in studio-style ADUs, creating a sense of openness despite the limited square footage.